aerique/pusfofefe/README.md

 - you now have an RPM in the `RPMS` directory which you can copy to your phone and install there

-The first time you do the above steps it will all fail because ECL cannot find the Cloverlover library.
+The first time you do the above steps it will all fail (with some generic error about "libapp") because ECL cannot find the Cloverlover library.
 Still, this paragraph is at the end because by now Quicklisp will have been installed; doing this by hand for people unfamiliar with Common Lisp is too complicated.
 To make the library available:

 - `cd ~/projects`